jinlikegold/Oldagram/README.md

 The figma file for the project can be found here: https://www.figma.com/file/xsVZxq50kVtir6zcyozStI/Oldagram-(Copy)?node-id=0%3A1&t=Bc0rzLpcU24zjT2E-1

 The project scope was simply to replicate the first "post" design and add a hover function to the buttons.
-However, there are additional goals using Javascript that I am hoping to implement.
+However, there are bonus "stretch" goals using Javascript that I am hoping to implement.

 ## Next Steps

 I want to make this project interactive with JS.
 The likes will be clickable and increment, and the other posts (currently stored in JS objects) will also appear on the "app".

+Update 1/25: I've gotten each post to render out dynamically in JS!
+The most challenging part was figuring out how to do so with the images, but I'm happy to have learned something new about rendering images in JS.
+My next goal is to get the "Likes" on each post to increment when the heart button is clicked.

+Also, I'm sure the code I've written so far could be refactored to make it more efficient, so I'll be looking at that as well.